Gibraltar’s sovereignty ‘is not the issue’ in Brexit talks, Dastis says

 The Gibraltar Government has also entered into dozens of bilateral tax information exchange agreements with countries around the world and has repeatedly offered Spain direct cooperation on matters related to taxation.

-Likewise the Gibraltar Government says it has toughened laws to clamp down on tobacco smuggling.
+Likewise the Gibraltar Government has toughened laws to clamp down on tobacco smuggling.